 After a leisurely rail ride and a fashionably-late non-firework show capped by joyful jollity, we were ready to explore Seoul – ready to commence our weeklong Chuseok adventure.

-Friday night me loves the self-serve bar.
-I love it so much I can stare at a refrigerator like it’s Aurora Borealis.
-Saturday morning me realizes I lack the self-control to enjoy self-serve bars responsibly.
+Friday night Ian loves the self-serve bar.
+He loves it so much he can stare at a refrigerator like it’s Aurora Borealis.
+Saturday morning Ian realizes he lacks the self-control to enjoy self-serve bars responsibly.

 This is a reenactment of was me sitting in the principal’s office waiting for my just desserts.